Tommy's PregnancyHub

 I think I may be pregnant already.
 What do I do?

-Women with epilepsy may have a slightly higher risk of fertility problems than women who don’t have the condition.
+Having epilepsy or taking epilepsy medication may slightly increase the risk of fertility problems.
 This means it may take longer for you to get pregnant.

 Your menstrual cycle